Floby/git-split/readme.md

 2. they do too many things, so the doc is too complex for such a simple task
 3. everybody seems to have fun with it, so why the hell wouldn't I?

-The goal of this implementation is to only to create a git repository in a directory of an existing git project.
+The goal of this implementation is only to create a git repository in a directory of an existing git project.
 Porting all relevant commits and branches.
 I'm all for micro-utilities.
 So here is one.